amunters/bitx40-raduino-v2/README.md

 The BFO frequency is controlled by the sketch.
 The sketch will set the BFO frequency depending on the mode (LSB, USB, etc.).
 This has multiple advantages:
 - Adjustable BFO frequency allows for optimum alignment with the filter pass band in each mode
 - It is now possible to set the VFO to the high side of the IF in each mode => no images from 41m broadcast stations, less birdies
-- Possibility to add a Pass Band Tuning (PBT) pot to the front panel.
+- Possibility to add Pass Band Tuning (PBT) control to the front panel.
 The behaviour is somewhat similar to 'IF shift' as found on many commercial radios.

 First time builders: It is recommmended to first install the [raduino v1](https://github.com/amunters/bitx40) sketch and make sure that everything including the related mods work properly, before proceding with this v2 sketch.